esomjai/Forensic-Craniofacial-Approximation-Database/Nose predictions/Rynn's (2010) method.md

 projectedLineNode.GetDisplayNode().SetSelectedColor(0, 0, 1)  # RGB values for blue

-#Create PLB point by connecting XR and XL, then finding its intersecction with the INB#
+#Create PLB point by connecting XR and XL, then finding its intersection with the INB#
 import slicer
 import numpy as np